absmach/s0-docs/docs/software-getting-started.md

 ## Codebase Setup

-Zephyr code for the various protocols can be found by cloning [Embedded Repository](https://github.com/absmach/embedded)
+Zephyr code for the various protocols can be accessed by cloning [Embedded Repository](https://github.com/absmach/embedded)

 ## SuperMQ Setup